Reference 4.2 CLI Navigation

 Add marks and bookmarks as you work; then use them to quickly navigate through lengthy Terminal output.

 Choose Edit > Marks > Mark as Bookmark to add a bookmark.
-Then choose Edit > Bookmarks to see a list of bookmarks.
+Then choose Edit > Bookmarks to display a list of bookmarks.
 Choose a bookmark to jump to that bookmark.